 - Skip selecting seats and special meals—you can do that later in Manage Your Booking

 - Complete your payment quickly

+I love this initiative from Qantas.
 It’s beneficial for its members, who often find it hard to book good-value redemptions.
-And it also fills a plane with passengers which otherwise would’ve gone empty to Japan.
+And it also fills a plane with passengers which may have otherwise gone empty.